AleksandraIvanovska/currency_test/README.md

 - First you need to clone the laravel repository.
 - Now you can pull the latest changes from master, after this  you are ready to start the containers
 - Start the services by running these command:
-  - sudo docker-compose up --build (this will start all of the containers)
+  - sudo docker-compose up --build (this will start all containers)
     - *This will start 3 services* - currency-php, mylocaldb, pgadmin-container
 - For stopping the services you can use these commands:
   - sudo docker-compose stop (this will stop the services but keep them in cache)
   - sudo docker-compose down (this will tear down the services, after this command you have to rebuild them )
+- To start the services again run:
+  -  sudo docker-compose up

 Now you can run commands directly on the laravel container after you run this command:
 - sudo docker exec -it currency-php sh